SideralRegent/micecraft/source/utils/Utilities.md

 ---

 ### **table.inherit** ( t, ex )
 Inhertis all values to a table, from the specified one.
-It does not modify the original tables, but copies them, to avoid links.
-All values to inherit will overwrite values on the target table.
+Both tables are copied, so no original modifications.
+Given a default or template table (t) and another with specific values (ex), it will overwrite the specific values onto the template and return the combination.

 **Parameters:**
-- **t** (`Table`) : The table for which values will be inherited.
+- **t** (`Table`) : The template table.
-- **ex** (`Table`) : The table to inherit values from.
+- **ex** (`Table`) : The table to apply values from.

 **Returns:**
 - `Table` The new child table, product of the tables provided.